 My favorite subject to tutor is French, because I love to make grammar more fun by integrating my passion for French life, culture, and food.
 I also am available to tutor in English, Psychology, and test preparation.
 In any subject I tutor, I like to make sure students are not afraid of their subject matter and are enjoying themselves!
 My calm, patient, and compassionate nature makes it easy for my students to feel at ease and not to be intimidated by what they are learning.
 I also focus on my students’ learning styles so that each student can learn in the most productive and successful way possible.
 When I am not tutoring, I enjoy cooking, playing the piano, listening to music, trying new foods, traveling, and most of all spending time with my family and friends.

-University of Wisconsin Madison - Masters, French Studies
+Graduate Degree: University of Wisconsin Madison - Masters, French Studies

 SAT Composite: 1510